 Residents who are eligible to vote in next month’s General Election are reminded to use an ‘X’ to cast their vote.

-The poll will be held on Thursday, June 8, when voters will make their choice on which candidate they wish to represent the East Renfrewshire constituency within the UK Parliament.
+The poll will be held on December 12, where voters will make their choice on which candidate they wish to represent the East Renfrewshire constituency within the UK Parliament.

 Four candidates are competing for the East Renfrewshire seat, with Carolann Davidson (Labour), Paul Masterton (Conservative), Andrew McGlynn (Liberal Democrats) and Kirsten Oswald (SNP) all vying to be elected as an MP.

 East Renfrewshire’s Returning Officer, Lorraine McMillan, said: “Make your vote count by marking your paper with an ‘X’.
 We want to make sure everyone’s vote counts, whether they are voting by post by proxy or in person at a polling place on 12 December.”

 When filling in your postal vote make sure you put in the correct date of birth and signature on your postal voting statement.
 Your ballot paper will not be counted if there is a mistake in it.